chloridjon/PredPreyModel/README.md

 # Predator Prey Model
 ##  Model to simulate an interaction between predator(s) and a group of prey agents.
 This model only work on python <=3.10, because some calcualtions are done using numba.
-A detailed explanations of the model theory and the curretn results can be found in [Some title here](PPModel.pdf)
+A detailed explanations of the model theory and the curretn results can be found in the [Documentation](PPModel.pdf)
 ## Important files
 __model.py - Core Code of the Agent-Based Model; contains model class and the agent classes <br>
 __calculations.py - Various Calculations for the Model and Timerseries, optimized with numba <br>